Boss Level: Release

+Lawsuit

 In July 2021 Blumhouse Productions sued the producers of the film for breach of contract.
 Blumhouse asserts that they were brought in to recut the film after the original version failed to secure distribution, but have not been compensated for their work, which was to be 5% of the acquisition fee paid by Hulu.
 Blumhouse also sued Hulu for continuing to stream their cut of the film after being sent multiple cease and desist notices.